Ace-c/hyprenv/README.md

 |---|---|---|

 <pre>
 1. If SDDM is not installed in your arch, Install & enable it.
-If Installed skip this part -

 sudo pacman -S sddm
 sudo systemctl enable sddm

 2. To install this theme <a href="https://github.com/Ace-c/sddm-hyprenv-theme.git">Click Here</a>.
 </pre>